fluidos-project/REAR/README.md

 - In this repository, you will find [PowerPoint slides](./docs/materials/slides/) documenting the details of the protocol.

-- A paper titled 'Building the Continuum with REAR' has been submitted to and accepted by IEEE NETSOFT 2024.
+- A scientific paper titled 'Building the Continuum with REAR' motivating and presenting the protocol has been publish at [IEEE NETSOFT 2024](https://sites.google.com/view/ens2024/program).
 You can find it [here](https://hdl.handle.net/11583/2989397).